gorums/MultiTenantNet/README.md

 This pattern is effective for service providers that are concerned with tenant isolation and want to run a centralized service (SaaS) that allows cost-efficient use of shared resources.
 A database is created for each tenant automatic using a template database that you need to setup on your *AppSetting*.
 If you need to handle differet schemas you can do it using *multiples DbContext pattern*.
 Also they are hosted in **Azure Elastic Pools** to provide cost-efficient and easy performance management.
 A catalog database holds the mapping between tenants and their databases.
 This mapping is managed using the **shard map management** features of the **Elastic Database Client Library**, which also provides efficient connection management to the application.

 ![Database per Tenant](./AppVersions.PNG)
+to check another example of this kind of application click [here](https://github.com/Microsoft/WingtipTicketsSaaS-DbPerTenant)

 ## Get started